 There are five adductor or groin muscles in total.
 The pectineus, adductor brevis, and adductor longus originate from the pelvis and insert into the thigh bone and so are called short adductors.
 The gracilis and adductor magnus originate from the pelvis and insert into the inner knee, crossing both joints and so are known as the long adductor muscles.

 The main function of these muscles is to pull the legs together. from an abducted position, or in other words they pull the leg in towards the centre line of the body.
-The are also weaker hip flexors (lifting the thigh up) along with the more powerful iliopsoas muscles.
+There are also weaker hip flexors (lifting the thigh up) along with the more powerful iliopsoas muscles.
 The adductor muscles play an important role in sprinting, playing football, horse riding, hurdling and any sports involving fast, explosive changes of direction.

-Inflammation, or more likely degeneration of of the adductor tendons can occur through overuse or as a result of a previous injury such as a groin strain.
+Inflammation or more likely degeneration of the adductor tendons can occur through overuse or as a result of a previous injury such as a groin strain.
 The term adductor tendinopathy is probably a more accurate description of most injuries as it also describes degeneration of the tendon as opposed to specific acute inflammation.
 Acute inflammation is more likely to occur if the injury has flared up, or is recent.
-But long term chronic groin pain is most likely to be degeneration, without the presence of inflammation cells.
+But long term chronic groin pain is most likely to be degeneration, without the presence of inflammatory cells.

-A professional therapist will aim to identify whether the groin pain is adductor muscle, iliopsoas muscle, abdominal wall (hernia), or pubic bone related as symptoms can often be similar, or caused by a combination of issues.
+A professional therapist will aim to identify whether the groin pain is adductor muscle, iliopsoas muscle, abdominal wall (hernia), or pubic bone related as symptoms can often be similar or caused by a combination of issues.

 Recognising early warning signs

-Prevention is the best cure in this case so recognising adductor related groin pain as soon as possible is important to prevent a long term, chronic groin injury which will be more difficult to treat.
-Unfortunately many athletes will continue to train with 'niggling' groin pain instead of resting.
+Prevention is the best cure in this case so recognising adductor-related groin pain as soon as possible is important to prevent a long term, chronic groin injury which will be more difficult to treat.
+Unfortunately, many athletes will continue to train with ‘niggling’ groin pain instead of resting.
 The following are early warning signs: